minprog/app-studio/info/10 Syllabus.md

   the course's instructor, where everyone will help each other to make sense of the course's requirements.

-* Students are expected to watch all lectures, read all provided materials and to submit all required projects, as specified below.
+* Students are expected to attend all lectures, read all provided materials and to submit all required projects, as specified below.

 * Students are expected to hand in one programming project invidiually, but